You are here: Home» Information Resources» Technical reports» Reports by date» Twin bandsaw mill prototype commissioned

 Discussion

 The layout of the sawmill is expected to be refined over time and there is significant scope for improving production rate.
 A number of efficiency improvements are underway and additional issues have been identified for improvement.
-It is expected that length of time to saw 1 cubic metre of timber will be reduced to 3.5 labour hours for eucalypt and 1.5 labour hours for Japanese cedar, with some simple adjustments.
+It is expected that length of time to saw 1 cubic metre of timber will be reduced to 3.5 labour hours for eucalypt and 1.5 labour hours for Japanese cedar, with some simple modifications.

 (top)